TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

 How do I obtain a copy of the Python source?
 --------------------------------------------

-The latest Python source distribution is always available from python.org, at https://www.python.org/downloads/.
+The latest Python source distribution is always available kutoka python.org, at https://www.python.org/downloads/.
 The latest development sources can be obtained at https://github.com/python/cpython/.